-UPDATE: For a more comperhensive guide see: How to keep your bicycle safe
+UPDATE: For a more comprehensive guide see:

 The video below is of NYC bike mechanic Hal Ruzal showing how to lock a bike in public and how many people lock their bikes in flawed ways.
 His previous videos on the same topic can be found here and here.
 The same advice applies to locking your bike in Dublin.

 Crime prevention advice by the Garda Síochána / Irish police (no longer on their website) recommends that you consider the following:

 - Always lock your bike, even if leaving it for a few brief moments.

 - Lock your bike to an immovable object e.g. a metal railing or lamppost.
 Be aware, if using a lamppost, of the possibility of lifting the locked bicycle over the lamppost. [also be aware of lose sign posts]

 - Lock your frame and wheels if at all possible.